nrm4d/IDAssignment-1/ID_S10227737K_Nur Muhammad_Assg1_website/README.md

 # Credits
-Thanks Mrs Ong for guiding me through this project and www.w3schools.com whenever i had issues understanding
+Thanks Mrs Ong for guiding me through this project and www.w3schools.com whenever i had issues understanding. www.youtube.com for whenver i could not visualize the concepts that are being taught

 # Content
 Text for about me was copied from my LinkedIn page.